JavaScript-Open-Curriculum-Foundation/JavaScript-First/01-Reteaching-JavaScript/node.md

 ### Overview

-1. Node.js
+1. Why Learn JavaScript with Node.js
-2. NPM
-3. Package.json
+2. Why learn terminal, git, NVM and docker?
+3. What is NPM & NVM ?
+4. What is the Package.json?
+5. Global Modules vs 3rd Party modules
-4. npm install
+6. npm install
-5. npm audit fix
+7. npm audit fix
-6. NVM
+8. Using NVM

+---

+### Why Learn JavaScript with Node.js

+Node.js made JavaScript a programing language and can be used to learn the fundemental how to build: {.fragment }

+* Servers {.fragment }
+* Websites {.fragment }
+* Mobile Apps {.fragment }
+* Hardware {.fragment }
+* AI {.fragment }
+* Much more {.fragment }

 ---

 ### NPM